 The hotel management agreements covering our initial hotel properties generally provide, and we expect the hotel management agreements covering the hotel properties comprising the Capital Hotel Investment Portfolio generally will provide, that if the hotel property suffers a "minor casualty," which is defined as repair or replacement cost that does not exceed 10% of the hotel's insured value, in the case of our initial hotel properties, or 5% of the then applicable replacement cost of the hotel property, in the case of the Capital Hotel Investment Portfolio, the property manager is required to proceed with necessary insurance claims and repair any such minor damage.
 In the event of a "total casualty," the agreement is generally terminable at the option of either party upon 90 days written notice to the other party.
 For any damage events that are more severe than minor but not a "total casualty," we are generally required at our cost and expense, and with all reasonable diligence, to repair and/or replace the damaged portion of the property to the same condition as it had existed previously.
-A "total casualty" is generally defined as any fire or other casualty that results in damage to the hotel property and its contents to the extent that the total cost of repairing and/or replacing the damaged portion of the then-total replacement cost of the hotel property.
+A "total casualty" is generally defined as any fire or other casualty that results in damage to the hotel property and its contents to the extent that the total cost of repairing and/or replacing the damaged portion of the hotel property to the same condition as it had existed previously would be 40% or more, in the case of our initial hotel properties, or 30% or more, in the case of the Capital Hotel Investment Portfolio, of the then-total replacement cost of the hotel property.

 The hotel management agreement for Marriott Salt Lake City Downtown provides that we are required to repair or replace any damaged portion of the hotel.
-If damage or destruction of the Marriott Salt Lake City Downtown hotel adversely affects the operation of the hotel and we fail to timely commence and complete the repairing, rebuilding or replacement of the hotel so that it is in substantially the same condition as it was prior to such damage or destruction, the property manager may, at its option, elect to terminate the agreement upon 120 days prior written notice.
+If damage or destruction of the Marriott Salt Lake City Downtown hotel adversely affects the operation of the hotel and we fail to timely commence and complete the repairing, rebuilding or replacement of the hotel so that it is in substantially the same condition as it was prior to such damage or destruction, the property manager may, at its option, elect to terminate the agreement upon 120 days prior written notice